tudorscanner/slate/source/includes/_flights_cheapFlightsTo.md

 ### locale

-The desired locale for the flights search results
+The desired locale for the page.
+Examples: es-ES, en-GB, ru-RU

 `locale`